 2. Item/Product Listing

 Item listing may seem like an easy enough job.
 Take note, however, that an effective listing entails giving out all relevant information about your product and how it could be beneficial to the customer.
-It involves some semblance of marketing, since you want to grab your buyers’ attention using the right beats.
-In the case of Amazon, more than 353 million items are sold everyday on the platform, which means endless competition in the marketplace.
-Therefore, Even if your item is of the best quality, you won’t cash in any sales if your customer can’t find your product appealing… if they can find it at all.
+It involves some semblance of marketing since you want to grab your buyers’ attention using the right beats.
+More than 353 million items are sold every day on Amazon which means endless competition in the marketplace.
+Therefore, even if your item is of the best quality, you won’t cash in any sales if your customers can’t find your product appealing… if they can find it at all.

-The product name, images, and even the “pitch” will convince your buyers to click that ‘checkout’ button.
-You don’t want anything that’s poorly written or jumbled with unflattering images of the product.
+The product name, images, and the “pitch” will convince your buyers to click that ‘checkout’ button.
+You don’t want anything poorly written or jumbled with unflattering product images.
 Luckily, marketing and product listing experts have the know-how to get your product the attention it deserves.

 3. Order Processing and Fulfillment

 Processing orders is not a complicated task.
 This is generally clerical and involves jotting down customer information, checking inventory, and arranging packing and shipment.
-But when you’ve got a whole store online with tens to hundreds of orders everyday, you’ll definitely need extra pairs of hands.
+But when you’ve got a whole store online with hundreds of orders every day, you’ll need extra pairs of hands.

 4. Customer Service

-No matter how tight or seamless your pipeline is, there is surely no perfect system.
-You may hit some snags at some point — missing stock, incorrect orders shipped, shipping delays… All of which can affect customer experience.
+No matter how tight or seamless your pipeline is, there is no perfect system.
+You may hit some snags like missing stock, incorrect orders shipped, and shipping delays which can affect customer experience.
 In these cases, you’ll want someone with excellent communication skills, both written and verbal, to ease such customer concerns.
-After all, 80% of consumers in the U.S. use speed, convenience, knowledgeable help and friendly service as factors for a positive customer experience.
+After all, 80% of consumers in the U.S. use speed, convenience, knowledgeable help, and friendly service as factors for a positive customer experience.

 Studies also suggest hiring a customer service team offshore may cost you less than one hire in-house.